 A: In this section, applicants can insert information regarding any activities relating to knowledge translation such as Business Innovation/Creation of start-up, Citizen/Community Engagement, Consulting/R&D Collaboration for/with Industry, Policy/Regulation Development, Standards Development, and Technology Transfer and Commercialization.
 Further examples of what can be included here can be found in the Guide to Knowledge Translation Planning at CIHR: Integrated and End-of-Grant Approaches.
 Patent information should be captured under the Intellectual Property section in Contributions.

 A: The CCV is a system shared by many funding agencies who decided together on the new set of data requirements.
 These common data requirements did not include a "lifetime number of publications" table and, as such, CIHR does not have the option to include it in its CV at this time.
-Currently, it is not necessary to enter any contribution data beyond what CIHR requires for each contribution category as specified in the funding opportunity (i.e. 5 year limit).
+Currently, it is not necessary to enter any contribution data beyond what CIHR requires for each contribution category as specified in the funding opportunity (i.e. 5 year limit for the CIHR Academic CV).
 Contribution information beyond what is required by the funding opportunity is not sent to peer review committees.

-A: The "most significant contributions" information remains a PDF attachment which you may submit as part of your application in ResearchNet if it is a requirement of the funding opportunity.
+A: The answer to this question depends on the CV type (template) you are filling out.
+For most CV templates, the "most significant contributions" information remains a PDF attachment which you may submit as part of your application in ResearchNet if it is a requirement of the funding opportunity.
 In most cases, this attachment is optional, and applicants will not be penalized if this attachment is absent from the application.

 A: If it is not clear where a particular contribution should be placed, choose the category that you believe to be the most appropriate.
 CIHR will ensure that the peer reviewers do not miss information by familiarizing them with the CCV structure in advance of peer review.

-A: In the CIHR CCV, a presentation should be included under the Presentation section if there were no resulting conference publications (i.e. abstract published in conference proceedings) associated with the presentation.
-All presentations that occurred which resulted in the publication of an abstract/poster/short paper should be included under the "Publications" section in "Conference Publications".
+A: In the CIHR CCV, a presentation should be included under the Presentation section if there were no resulting conference publications (e.g. abstract published in conference proceedings) associated with the presentation.
+All presentations that occurred which resulted in the publication of an abstract/poster/short paper should be included under the "Publications" section under "Conference Publications".